Contributing¶

 git clone https://github.com/static-frame/static-frame.git

-Create a virtual environment with StaticFrame’s requirements for development:
+Using Python 3.11, Create a virtual environment with StaticFrame’s development requirements:

 cd static-frame